USS VIRGINIA SSN 774

 From October 20-21, the Virginia was anchored at Naval Anchorage C in Chesapeake Bay, 4 miles southeast off Annapolis, Md., for a visit to U.S. Naval Academy in conjunction with the homecoming weekend.

-October 28, USS Virginia made a brief stop off Mayport, Fla., for personnel transfer; Moored at Trident Wharf in Port Canaveral from Nov.
+October 28, USS Virginia made a brief stop off Mayport, Fla., for personnel transfer; Moored at Trident Wharf in Port Canaveral, Fla., from Nov.
 2-3; Returned home on Nov.
-18.
+18; Underway again on Jan. ?, 2017; Moored at Trident Wharf in Port Canaveral for a brief stop on Jan.
+17 and Jan.
+20.